 Learn more about optimizing your therapy to get the best results.

 If you were prescribed it at time of implant, you received the optional myPTM™ Personal Therapy Manager.
-This handheld device allows you to receive an extra dose of pain medication when needed and within physician set limits.
+This handheld device allows you to receive an extra dose of pain medication called a bolus, when needed and within physician set limits.
+With myPTM, you can easily track your expected refill date, review boluses remaining and see how much time remains before your next bolus is available.
 Talk to your doctor about how this device fits with your therapy goals.

 Your physician is your first point of contact.
 If you need technical support, you may contact